Edoardoba/test/create_a_card.md

   <img src="https://github.com/Edoardoba/test/blob/main/media/javascript.PNG" />
 </p>

+## Moving/deleting the component

-For every component you have to possibility to **delete** it using the bin icon just on the right hand side of the component and to move it up/down on the card using the arrows on the left hand side.
+For every component you have to possibility to **delete** it using the bin icon just on the right hand side of the component and to **move it up/down** on the card using the arrows on the left hand side.

 ## Saving the data card